KawtharE/LoginRegistrationModule-Laravel5-AngularJS-JWT-/README.md

 ###### f- edit kernel.php file:

-   1- we need to remove the *VerifyCsrfToken* class from *$middlewareGroups* since JWT already do that, so we just comment this line:
+   1- we need to remove the *VerifyCsrfToken* class from *$middlewareGroups* since JWT already do that, so we just need to comment this line:

         \App\Http\Middleware\VerifyCsrfToken::class,